Ragnt/AngryOxide/README.md

 - Whitelist option to protect specific networks from attacks.
 Useful if not using targets.
 - Auto Hunt capability to find all target channels and hop between them.
 - A Terminal-UI that presents all relevent data while still living in the terminal for easy usage over SSH.
+- A grepable "Headless" operation mode that simply prints status output, ready to be redirected to a log file.
 - Limits DEAUTHENTICATION frames that can cause more damage than good to the authentication sequence.
 - EAPOL 4-Way-Handshake validation using Nonce Correction, Replay Counter validation, and Temporal validation.
 - Automatically elicits PMKID from access points where available.
 - Utilizes GPSD with ability to set remote GPSD service address.
+- Ability to enable geo-fencing to force AO to only run when inside a geometric area specified by a latitude, longitude, and radius.
 - Provides pcapng files with embedded GPS using the [Kismet Format](https://www.kismetwireless.net/docs/dev/pcapng_gps/).
 - Provides a kismetdb file with all frames (with GPS) for post-processing.
 - Wraps all output files in a gzipped tarball.